Military Divorce Lawyers in North Carolina

 Division of Military Pension, Benefits, and Property

-When you’re considering property distribution, it’s important to factor that North Carolina is equitable distribution state meaning that during divorce proceedings, the court will determine what is fair (not equal) distribution of the marital property.
+When you're considering property distribution, it's important to factor in that North Carolina is an equitable distribution state meaning that during divorce proceedings, the court will determine what is fair (not equal) distribution of the marital property.
 The military presents unique challenges to property distribution, however.
 Military pension and benefits go beyond what most civilians divide between themselves during a divorce.

 Under the Uniformed Services Former Spouse Protection Act, if a former spouse has been married to the service member for at least 10 years, during which the member performed at least 10 years of creditable service, the former spouse may receive direct retired pay benefits.

 In addition, there is what is known as the 20/20/20 rule.
 It states that if you have been married to a service member for at least 20 years, during which time they served for at least 20 years, you may be entitled to full military benefits including a portion of their retirement, medical benefits through TRICARE, as well as commissary and exchange privileges.

 These laws are complex and no benefits are guaranteed in a military divorce.
 This is why it is imperative to hire an experienced military divorce attorney to ensure you are getting the property and benefits you are entitled to.

 Don’t try to navigate a military divorce on your own.
 Let the attorneys at The Doyle Law Group in Raleigh provide the guidance and representation you’re entitled to.
 To learn more or schedule your consultation, call (919) 301-8843 or fill out the contact form below.